Outdoor Swimming in Central Mass

 Kiwanis Beach (Upton)

 This small beach offers swimming, summer concerts, and children’s programming all summer long.
 It is also staffed by lifeguards.
 The daily rate fee is $15 (Upton Residents) and $25 (Non-Residents).
 They offer a season pass at $60 (Upton Residents) and $125 (Non-Residents).
-They are accepting credit cards this year.

 East of Central Mass